BIOL275-MSUM/lab-3-intro-to-ggplot-Jonathan-kanyinda/lab-report.md

 2021-02-02

-Instructions for this lab report can be found on [Your assignment section of Lab Assignment 3 Introduction to ggplot2](https://biol275-msum.github.io/introduction-to-ggplot2.html#your-assignment) on the lab website.
+Instructions for this lab report can be found on [Your assignment section of Lab Assignment 3 introduction to ggplot2](https://biol275-msum.github.io/introduction-to-ggplot2.html#your-assignment) on the lab web site.

 ## Fireflies